pipa2025/website/social.md

 # Bergen city tour

 Bergen is a beautiful city by the fjords, surrounded by majestic mountains.
+A walking tour over Bergen of approximately 3 hour duration will be organized in the afternoon on Wednesday, September 3rd.
+A conference dinner will follow the tour.
+The place and time of the dinner will be posted soon.

+Tourist information about Bergen can be found [online](https://www.visitbergen.com/).

+If you’re planning a hiking trip, [UT.no](https://ut.no/kart#8.98/60.2827/5.0824) webpage provides information on trails and huts across Norway.

+If you love relaxing in a sauna and then cooling off in the sea, you can try a [floating sauna](https://www.laugaren.no/).

 Below are some stunning pictures from the city and the surrounding peaks.

 ![Mountain View](/assets/im2.JPG)
 *View from the city*